Thursday, November 14, 2024

 Summary

 Domain-driven modularity brings in more maintainable and understandable structure.
-However, keep things simple and do not overuse modularity, it defeats simplicity ;)
+However, keep things simple and do not overuse modularity, it defeats simplicity that Software Development is badly in need of. ;)

 References